 When I meet other woodturners for the first time they sometimes ask me what I make.
 No matter how many times it happens, it always confounds me.
 I want to say that I'll make 'anything you want, as long as its round', after the style of Henry Ford's 'any colour you like, so long as its black', but the question makes me feel inadequate because I haven't got that 'single item' speciality that seems to be expected of me.

-Each piece I make is individually 'signed' with a hand drawn copy of my tree logo, provided that it would not spoil the appearance of the piece.
-Wherever you see it on this site, clicking it will take you back to the top of the page unless some other action is specified.
+When I first started selling my work I used to sign it with a hand drawn version of this tree logo, but now I simply use my name and the date, and find this much more straightforward.
+Wherever you see the logo on this site, clicking it will take you back to the top of the page unless some other action is specified.